scijs/window-function/README.md

 ## Testing

-There aren't really tests at the moment.
+The tests ensure the window functions aren't returning NaN, but it's hard to have confidence in the accuracy with tests.
+Instead, I opted to focus on visual testing via plots and Fourier Transforms.
 To generate the plots, run

 ```bash
 $ npm run generate-plots